 Monday to Friday...

 Girls get up in time to get ready for school or TAFE.
 After school, the girls come home and touch base with staff, have some snacks, and do homework and any small household duties.
-On Wednesday nights between 5-6pm experts come in for workshops to give advice and answer your questions about legal issues and health matters such as drug and alcohol education.
+On Wednesday nights between 5-6pm experts come in for workshops to give advice and answer your questions such as finding out about legal issues and looking after your health.
 Your nightly curfew depends on your age and is negotiated with staff.

 ... and on the weekends

 Girls complete homework, do small household duties and cook together.
-You can also meet up with friends and family, or do outdoor activities with the approval and supervision of staff.
+You can also meet up with friends and family, or do outdoor activities with us.
 We aim to make your stay with us supportive, comfortable and fun.

 Where possible, we work with family members to reunite families or keep them connected.
 This can mean arranging mediation or providing respite.
 Sometimes it’s just not possible, or at least not for a while, and that’s where the refuge can come in.